kosukemori/k-autofill/README.md

 Bookmarklet to autofill a website.

 ## Features
-- This bookmarklet fill the rows with "9:00-12:00, 13:00-18:00, Regular(PAY CATEGORY)"
+- This bookmarklet fill the rows with "9:00-12:00, 13:00-18:00, Regular(PAY CATEGORY)".
-- This bookmarkler can't fill a timesheet with "Overtime(PAY CATEGORY)"
+- This bookmarkler can't fill a timesheet with "Overtime(PAY CATEGORY)".

 ## For Users
 ### Set up a bookmarklet (in general) and how to use
 0. **Please update your browser for latest version**
-1. Create any bookmark
+1. Create any bookmark.
 2. Edit the bookmark.
-Copy and paste from 'dist_bookmarklet/*.js' to a URL of the bookmark
+Copy and paste from 'dist_bookmarklet/*.js' to a URL of the bookmark.
-3. If you want, edit a name of the bookmark
+3. If you want, edit a name of the bookmark.
-4. **After open a current timesheet page**, click the bookmark which you edited
+4. **After open a current timesheet page**, click the bookmark which you edited.
-5. If it is finished, a dialog is appear
+5. If it is finished, a dialog is appear.

 ### Contents of 'dist_bookmarklet/*.js'
 - 'dist_bookmarklet/main.js': Main bookmarklet to autofill